gameshowstudio/gameshowstudio.github.io/updates.md

 ![questions pane on iPhone](/images/v2-0-0/score-and-buzz-in-info-pane-scores-320.png){: height="350px" }

-On iPad, the Questions Pane is visible in conjunction with the Teams/Players view, in addition to the A/V Panel:
+On iPad, the Questions Pane is visible in conjunction with the Teams Panel, in addition to the A/V Panel:

 ![questions pane on iPad](/images/v2-0-0/questions-pane-pad.png){: height="400px" }

+#### Question Set Editor

 It's easy to write your own question sets with Game Show Studio's built-in Question Set Editor:

 ![edit-questions-iPad](/images/v2-0-0/edit-questions-pad.png){: height="400px" }

-If you prefer to use your own trivia questions outside the app, you can still do that.
+#### External Questions

+Use of the new Questions Pane is optional.
+Game Show Studio still works great for games where the host wants to use trivia questions from a source external to the app (such as trivia board games or academic materials).

 ## Timed Round